 Coping with Societal Stigma

 Societal stigma refers to the discrimination and rejection of marginalized groups of people due to their beliefs in regards to religion, gender identity, sexual identity, race and culture.
 This group focuses on allowing students who identify as part of a marginalized group to learn how to cope with the daily stressors they face.
 Topics would be student led where each member would provide support and respect to each person’s background and allow for dialogue regarding current events.
-Licensed counselors would be present to support and promote coping strategies.
+Licensed counselors will be present to support and promote coping strategies.
 Come and join to have your voice heard!

-Facilitators: Randolph Brooks & Stephanie Perez
+Facilitators: Randolph Brooks

 Grief and Loss Peer Support Group

 Have you experienced grief and loss and feel that no one understands the pain you are feeling?
 This group will: connect you to others who are experiencing grief and loss, normalize your reactions, provide education on grief & loss, develop coping skills to manage your feelings, help you identify meaning and purpose.
-For more information or to register please contact Michelle Lawler at 203-392-5475 or lawlerm1@southernctedu.

 Facilitators: Michelle Lawler